Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: Limitations and Future Work

 \section{Limitations and Future Work}

 While Pianist Transformer demonstrates strong performance, it has several limitations that suggest future directions.
-First, our efficient lightweight decoder is a performance bottleneck for scaling, motivating research into more powerful yet efficient decoder architectures.
-Second, our focus on solo piano invites extending our self-supervised paradigm to multi-instrument and orchestral settings.
-Finally, moving beyond the limitation of score-based rendering to controllable generation from intuitive inputs like natural language remains a promising frontier.
+First, although our robustness analysis suggests that the model does not simply memorize specific test pieces, some overlap between the in-the-wild pre-training corpus and the evaluation repertoire may still exist, which calls for future evaluation on newly composed or carefully de-duplicated scores.
+Second, our efficient lightweight decoder remains a performance bottleneck for scaling, motivating research into more powerful yet efficient decoder architectures.
+Third, our focus on solo piano invites extending our self-supervised paradigm to multi-instrument and orchestral settings.
+Finally, the current system lacks explicit high-level control interfaces, such as global tempo control or natural-language conditioning, motivating future work on controllable rendering from more intuitive user inputs.